 Firms that divest with a capital gain from its property disposal would be favourable to shareholders wealth.
 Hence we hypothesized that abnormal returns would depend on whether capital gains are made from the transaction.
 The expected sign of the coefficient is expected to be positive as gains have been found to increase shareholder returns.
-Disposal gain takes a value of one if there is a capital gain and zero for disposal with loss.

 An agency problem will arise if properties are transacted between related parties resulting in non-arms length transaction.
 Poor quality properties or distressed properties might be injected into another related company.
 The hypothesis formed is that abnormal returns depend on whether the transactions are related or an arms length transaction.
 The expected sign of the coefficient is expected to be negative if the transaction is related.
-If the transaction is between related parties, the RELATED variable will be one and zero otherwise.

-Firms that dispose relatively large parts of their business generate larger shareholder value gains (Klein, 1986).
+Firms that dispose relatively large parts of their business generate larger shareholder value gains (Klein 1986).
 This suggests a substantial property disposal is favoured by investors.
 Thus the larger the size of disposal the bigger the stock price reactions.
-The expected sign of the coefficient is expected to be positive, as large gains have been found to increase shareholder returns.
+The expected sign of the coefficient is expected to be positive as large gains have been found to increase shareholder returns.